donaldharvey/tutorial/en/django_orm/README.md

     >>> Post.objects.filter(published_date__lte=timezone.now())
     []

-Unfortunately, the post we added from the Python console is not published yet.
+Unfortunately, none of our posts are published yet.
 We can change that!
 First get an instance of a post we want to publish:

-    >>> post = Post.objects.get(title="Sample title")
+    >>> post = Post.objects.get(id=1)

 And then publish it with our `publish` method!

     >>> post.publish()

-Now try to get list of published posts again (press the up arrow button 3 times and hit `enter`):
+Now try to get list of published posts again (press the up arrow button 3 times and hit Enter):

     >>> Post.objects.filter(published_date__lte=timezone.now())
     [<Post: Sample title>]

 ### Ordering objects